Pr-Mex/vanessa-automation/docs/Settings/SettingsEN.md

       *  Microsoft TTS

+            * **audioenginetts**:
+The console command to be used when converting text to speech.
+The  balabolka_console program is used.

+            * **ttsvoice**:
+Specifies which voice will be used for voice acting.
+It is allowed to indicate not the full name of the voice in the system, but only a part, for example "Elena".
+You will need to install Microsoft Speech Platform x32 and Server Runtime Languages.

             * **speedofspeech**:
 Narrator's speech speed.
 Value range is from -10 to 10.

       *  Yandex TTS

+            * **yandexttslanguage**:
+Sets the language in which the speaker will speak.
+Details here.
+To control accent and pronunciation, see here.

+            * **yandexttsvoice**:
+Sets the voice for the announcer to speak.
+Details here.
+To control accent and pronunciation, see here.

+            * **yandexttsemotion**:
+Sets the emotion with which the announcer will speak.
+Details here.
+To control accent and pronunciation, see here.

             * **yandexttsspeed**:
 The speed (tempo) of synthesized speech.